On the weighted Wiener-L\'evy theorem: analogue on Euclidean space, strong converse on LCA group and applications to modulation spaces: Introduction

-\item[(d)] In \eqref{twovarq} and \eqref{twovar}, we do not know whether we can replace $A^q(\Gamma,\mathbb{C}^2)$ by $A^q(\Gamma,\cX)$ but if we could, then Theorems \eqref{vecvalq} and \eqref{vecval} will be their special cases.
+\item Theorem \ref{mbk} \eqref{twovarq} and \eqref{twovar} can be seen as a finite variable weighted analogues of Theorem \ref{HKKR}. \item We have not considered the case where $G$ is compact.
+In fact, in this scenario, a weight $\omega$ on $G$ is equivalent to a constant weight as weights are bounded on compact sets \cite[Lemma 1.3.3, pp. 19]{Kan}.
+Hence, Theorem \ref{mbk} follows from Helson et al. \cite{helson}. \item In parts \eqref{twovarq} and \eqref{vecvalq}, we could have two space indices $1$ and $q$ due to inclusion relation on weighted $\ell^q$ spaces (see \eqref{ineqnormsdis}).
+In parts \eqref{twovar} and \eqref{vecval}, we only have one index $q$ as if $\Gamma$ is not compact, then \eqref{ineqnormsdis} is not true. \item In \eqref{twovarq} and \eqref{twovar}, one can consider $\mathbb{C}^d$ $(d\in\mathbb{N})$ in place of $\mathbb{C}^2$ and get same result with appropriate modifications.
+Also, in them we have $F:\mathbb{C}^2\to\mathbb{C}^2$ while in Theorems \eqref{vecvalq} and \eqref{vecval}, we have $F:\C\to \cX$, where $\cX$ is a unital Banach algebra because $\mathbb{C}$ can be identified with a subalgebra of $\cX$ both having the same identity $1_\cX$ which is an essential condition in the proof which may not be true for $\mathbb{C}^d$ with $d>2$. \item In parts \eqref{twovarq} and \eqref{twovar}, we do not know whether we can replace $A^q(\Gamma,\mathbb{C}^2)$ by $A^q(\Gamma,\cX)$ but if we could, then Theorems \eqref{vecvalq} and \eqref{vecval} will be their special cases.
 But the key fact in proving these results is that $\mathbb{C}$ can be identified with a subalgebra of $\cX$ via the identification $z\in\mathbb{C}\mapsto z 1_\cX\in \cX$, where $1_\cX$ is the identity of $\cX$.
-So, if $\cX$ is a unital Banach algebra having $\C^2$ as its subalgebra, both of which have same identity, then we may replace $A^q(\Gamma,\mathbb{C}^2)$ by $A^q(\Gamma,\cX)$ and the more general result follows using the same techniques present here. \end{enumerate} \end{remark}
+So, if $\cX$ is a unital Banach algebra having $\C^2$ as its subalgebra, both of which have same identity, then we may replace $A^q(\Gamma,\mathbb{C}^2)$ by $A^q(\Gamma,\cX)$ and the more general result follows using the same techniques presented here. \end{enumerate} \end{remark} Now we shall turn our attention to the converse of Theorem \ref{mbk}, which is weighted version of Theorem \ref{ABK} for the case of $G=\mathbb{R}^d=\Gamma$.
+First, we state a definition which puts further conditions on weight that is required for our result.